marie-jakob/mesdt/notes.md

 + Tests for customized SDT user output
 + skip tests if packages not installed
 + Vignette extreme value SDT
 + datasets: detecting bias project?
+  + or use simulated data for a toy question?
 + set sum contrasts
 + center continuous predictors